MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/deployment-and-upgrade/copy-databases-to-the-new-farm-for-upgrade-to-sharepoint-server-subscription-edition.md

 Before you copy the databases, review the following information and take any recommended actions.

-- Make sure that the account that you use to copy the databases has access to SQL Server Management Studio on the SharePoint Server 2019 and SharePoint Server 2016 as well as SharePoint Server Subscription Edition environments and has access to a network location that can be accessed from both environments to store the copies of the databases.
+- Ensure that the account that you use to copy the databases has access to SQL Server Management Studio on the SharePoint Server 2019 and SharePoint Server 2016 as well as SharePoint Server Subscription Edition environments and has access to a network location that can be accessed from all the environments to store the copies of the databases.

-- Make sure that the account that you use to set the databases to read-only and read-write is a member of the **db_owner** fixed database role for the content databases that you want to upgrade.
+- Ensure that the account that you use to set the databases to read-only and read-write is a member of the **db_owner** fixed database role for the content databases that you want to upgrade.

 - Before you back up the databases, check for and repair all database consistency errors.